PabloEfrei/cloud-and-big-data-architectures-project/README.md

 This policy grant access to IAM AWS service.

 The given code doesn't allow to create a IAM user, group, policy, or role.
-The actions Get* and List* allow the user to use any specific action starting by "Get" or "List", but there are onyl reading actions.
+The actions Get* and List* allow the user to use any specific action starting by "Get" or "List", but they are only reading actions.

 The snippet :

     ["iam:Get*",

-allows the users to use the following specific actions : GetAccountName, GetGroupPolicy, or GetLoginProfile (or any other action starting by "Get").
+allows grant access to the following specific actions : GetAccountName, GetGroupPolicy, or GetLoginProfile (or any other action starting by "Get").

 #### Questions :
 - What actions does the policy allow?